-A small example about the different level of MBA was evident from the students’ reaction about the careers service.
+A small example of the different level of MBA was evident from the students’ reaction to the careers service.
 Most of us only interacted with them when they were to apply for a job or they were shortlisted for the interview.
 Initially, at least in Term-1, I also shared this popular view, which changed during the rest of the programme.
-Not only did I find them extremely helpful, they also made every effort to meet the needs for every single student who approached them for guidance.
+Not only did I find them extremely helpful, but they also made every effort to meet the needs of every single student who approached them for guidance.
 This takes us back to the concept of preconceived notions and paradigm – without evaluating the truth, we accept the prevalent opinions.

 4. …and forever

 As promised in the introduction, this part will be used to thread all the disjoint pieces of information I used in the previous sections from my MBA experience, to put all points into perspective towards applying the learning to enrich my life.
 Before arriving at Cranfield, my motive towards doing an MBA was two-fold: to change my career in terms of role and geography; and to understand the concepts of management well so the entire business, in whichever sector I will be working, is well understood.

 The MBA has been a life-changing opportunity for me – to identify my strengths and develop skills that I need to develop in order to make the transition from an MBA to a professional career.
 However, I see the learning from the programme to be perfect to apply in a much wider context – to one’s entire life.
 It is not only the business situations where we face dilemma, crisis, politics, change etc. – we face it every moment in our life in different circumstances.
 The best example could be drawn from the book ‘The Goal’ by Goldratt, where he used the same analytical skills to solve the problem in his factory as well as resolve family tensions.